How to Find Cheap Flights in 2026

 You have probably heard that airlines track your cookies and raise prices when you search repeatedly.
 Repeated tests by consumer outlets and travel publications have never found a reliable effect.

 Prices change because of genuine demand and dwindling seat availability, not your browsing history.
+I searched Lisbon a dozen times from the same laptop and the alert still found the dip.
 Searching in incognito mode does no harm, but do not count on it to save a cent.
-Spend that energy on flexible dates instead.
+Spend that energy on flexible dates instead, or on the tactic that can pay for a whole flight.

 9. Learn the Basics of Points and Miles